-On January 26, 1918, the workers who have built Camp Lewis (which will later become Fort Lewis and then Joint Base Lewis McChord) in Pierce County complete a lasting monument -- an arched, stone-and-wood main gate to the camp, designed by noted Spokane architect Kirtland Cutter (1860-1939).
+On January 26, 1918, the workers who have built Camp Lewis (later Fort Lewis and then Joint Base Lewis-McChord) in Pierce County complete a lasting monument -- a stone-and-wood gateway to the camp, designed by noted Spokane architect Kirtland Cutter (1860-1939).
 The workers have raised money for materials and donated their time to erect it.
-The gate features two stone columns topped with timber bastions, with a cross member completing the arch.
+The structure, which will become known as the Liberty Gate, features two stone columns topped with timber bastions, with a cross member completing an arch.
 Its design recalls early Pacific Northwest blockhouses.
-In 1957, construction of Interstate 5 will force the relocation and rebuilding of the historic structure at a site near the base's Meriwether Lewis monument.
+In 1957, plans for constructing what will be Interstate 5 through the base will force the relocation and rebuilding of the historic structure at a site near the base's Meriwether Lewis monument.

 A Gate Built by Workers

-The Camp Lewis gateway, later known as the Fort Lewis main gate, was built by the construction workers who had erected the camp.
+The Camp Lewis gateway, later the Fort Lewis main gate, was built by the construction workers who had erected the camp.
 It would serve as a monument recognizing the impressive camp construction.
-In the 90 years since its completion, the gate, located just off Interstate 5, has become a Fort Lewis landmark, and thousands of postcards and images have publicized the structure.
+In the century following its completion, the gate, located just off the main highway through the base, became a landmark on the base, and thousands of postcards and images have publicized the structure over the years.

 The Hurley-Mason Construction Company of Tacoma employed 10,000 workers to build Camp Lewis in record time.
 They started construction on June 25, 1917, and by September had the camp ready for 91st Division troops.
 When the project was nearly completed, Lieutenant Colonel David L. Stone (1876-1959), the constructing quartermaster who directed camp construction, turned his attention to beautification.
 He proposed painting the wood buildings, but this was not approved.
 Also, Stone had a leading Tacoma architect, Ambrose J. Russell (1857-1938), design a grand entrance with two 20-foot-tall concrete pylons.
 From this gate, a tree-lined Lewis Drive would lead to the headquarters building, 3,000 feet to the south.